sabrinahu5/starter-project-2023-v2/README.md

 4. You should see a popup in the bottom right prompting you to install recommended extensions.
 Please install these, they'll be helpful for code formatting and developing the webapp.
 You can also view the recommended extensions in the extensions sidebar (`cmd + shift + X`.)

 5. You will also get a prompt to use the workspace's Typescript version; accept it.
 You may have to navigate to any `.ts` or `.tsx` file in the project and open it to receive the prompt.
 If you don't get one, or if you get an error that the path "does not point to a valid tsserver install", make sure you're using the workspace's Typescript version by pressing `cmd` + `shift` + `P` and typing "typescript", selecting `Typescript: Select Typescript Version`, and selecting `Use Workspace Version`.
+Again, you'll need to be viewing a `.tsx` or `.ts` file to do this.

 #### Supabase Connection Setup